Nathnaelc/cs162-test/assignments/final_project.md

 # Final project
 ## Description

-The final project for CS162 consist of groups of roughly 6 students implementing a project chosen from the suggestions given in the first assignment.
+The final project for CS162 comprises groups of roughly 6 students implementing a project chosen from the suggestions given in the first assignment.
 There is a matching process to ensure that most students are working on a project they are interested in.